-Objective: The objective of the Fund is to provide a return, net of fees, higher than that provided by the FTSE All-Share Index over the long term (at least five years).
+Objective: The objective of the Fund is to provide a return, net of fees, higher than that provided by the FTSE World Europe Ex UK Index over the long term (at least five years).

-Policy: At least 70% of the Fund is invested in shares of companies based in the UK (i.e. companies domiciled, headquartered or which conduct a majority of their business activity, in the UK).
-Up to 30% of the Fund may be invested in other assets, including shares of other companies which may be based anywhere in the world, open-ended funds (including funds managed by Jupiter and its associates), cash and near cash.
+Policy: At least 70% of the Fund is invested in shares of companies that are based in Europe (excluding the UK).
+Up to 30% of the Fund may be invested in other assets, including shares of companies based anywhere in the world and other closed or open-ended funds (including funds managed by Jupiter and its associates), as well as cash and near cash.

-Fund Information as at 30.09.2021
+Fund Information as at 30.11.2021